camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 In addition to that the reverse proxy must support websockets and allow the user's web-browser to connect to the `BROWSER_WEBSOCKET_HOST` and `BROWSER_WEBSOCKET_PORT` depending on the setting of `BROWSER_WEBSOCKET_FORCETLS` with TLS and certificate validation enabled or (not recommended) without TLS.
 This traffic has to be proxied to port `8060` on the host running the Cawemo Docker images.

-Besides that make sure that Cawemo can correctly access other services like the PostgreSQL database, SMTP server, Camunda BPM instance, etc.
+Besides that make sure that Cawemo can correctly access other services like the PostgreSQL database, SMTP server etc.

 ## 5. Run Cawemo